McShelby/hugo-theme-relearn/README.md

 ## Motivation

-The theme initially was a fork of the great[hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.
+The theme initially was a fork of the great [hugo-theme-learn](https://github.com/matcornic/hugo-theme-learn) with the aim of fixing long outstanding bugs and adepting to latest Hugo features.
 As far as possible this theme tries to be a drop-in replacement for hugo-theme-learn.

 ## Main features